 Vans Warped Tour placed QR codes on the back of their tickets to share information before, during, and after the music festival.
 This is a great use of dynamic QR codes which can be changed as often as needed!
 These messages were exclusive only for those who purchased tickets to the Warped Tour and scanned the QR codes.
 It's a phenomenal way to get information out to tens of thousands of people without printing extra materials and wasting time.

-Design a creative QR code with your band logo and share song lyrics!
-Mojim.com has QR codes directing fans to various bands' lyrics.
+Design a creative QR code for music with your band logo and share song lyrics.
+Mojim.com has QR codes for music directing fans to various bands' lyrics.
 Make a QR code for a URL that goes straight to the song lyrics on a mobile-optimized page.